 In boot camp, Larry learned just how far he could push his body.
 It was a grueling experience that felt endless.
 However, he knew that it would be over in three months, and this gave him the confidence to see it through to completion.

 Like any other growth mindset, a Marine mindset is good when you work at it.
 When you are a Marine, everything you do matters.
+You are an integral part of a group.
 You represent not just yourself but the entire Marine Corps, and the United States.
 Larry believes that this lesson has value for everyone, not just the Marines.
 Your successes will help you rise and your failures will drag you down.
 Remember who you are and what you stand for, and you will be able to build the mental toughness you need to succeed.

 Larry loves helping people, and in tough times he gets excited because he knows he can make a difference.
 Marines run toward trouble and accept the consequences.
 Building and maintaining mental strength helps Larry as he fights impossible odds to find success.

 But, even the joys of victory are temporary.
 You should enjoy it while it’s there and embrace it fully and mindfully because tomorrow it will be gone.
 There will be another battle, more hard work, more setbacks, and even better victories waiting for you.
 You can achieve success when you prepare and build yourself into someone willing to put in the work.